 The performance and functionality of the liver organ-on-a-chip device are related to the cell type used in the system.
 The liver cells can be obtained from various resources.
 This can affect their functionality and the pharmacokinetics and toxicity testing results from the organ-on-a-chip.
 Thus, a major concern for in vitro modeling of the liver is the cell source.
 60% of the liver is composed of the hepatocytes as the parenchymal cells while multiple other non-parenchymal cells constituting the other 40%.
 The hepatocytes can be derived from human primary cells, animal-based cells, induced pluripotent stem cells (iPSCs), or immortalized cell lines.
 Some of the commonly used hepatocyte cell lines include HepG2, HepaRG, Huh7, Hep3B, and SK-HEP-1.
 The non-parenchymal portion of the liver cells can be a mixture of endothelial cells, sinusoidal endothelial cells, Natural killers, Kupffer cells, hepatic stellate cells.
 Inclusion of the non-parenchymal cells could benefit the cell culture systems by enhancing the functionality of the hepatocytes.

 As mentioned earlier, the liver-on-a-chip offers a dynamic environment for cell culture.
 This dynamic environment calls for real-time analysis of the metabolism rather than conventional end-point examination.
-The modularity of the microfluidic chips enables electrodes and monitoring systems to be employed in the cell culture.
+Microfluidic chips may be fabricated to be modular and enable electrodes and monitoring systems to be employed in the cell culture.
 Therefore, the analysis is not limited to the end-point analysis and the effect of various elements on metabolism can be monitored in real-time.
 Electrochemical sensors are common in this regard.
 The majority of the sensors used to measure the metabolism have been employed for adherent cells.
 Very few systems have been reported for non-adherent cells.
 These electrochemical sensors can be used for measuring the following parameters:

 – Oxygen (Indicative of respiration)